tytydraco/yessleep/out/You_dont_need_to_fear_supernautarls_The_problem_are_the_people_who_harness_them.md

 Suddenly everything fell dark, as the doors of the barn closed behind me.
 I switched back, and I was able to see clearly in a moment.
 Will stepped toward me, whispering something.
 I leaned closer.

 \-Listen, quick, we only have minutes.
-I know ho to take off your necklace, but you have to trust me.
+I know how to take off your necklace, but you have to trust me.

 I froze.
 I didn’t even think about how he managed to escape.
 Warm hope rushed trough my body.